ArmanShirzad/PR-CommentExport/README.md

 # PR-CommentExport

-A Python tool to export pull request comments from Azure DevOps repositories.
+A Python tool to export pull request comments from github repositories.
 This tool helps developers and teams to easily extract and save PR comments for documentation, analysis, or archival purposes.

 ## Features

-- Export pull request comments from Azure DevOps repositories
+- Export pull request comments from github repositories
 - Save comments to text files with proper formatting
 - Configurable through environment variables
 - Easy to set up and use